Module 22: Save and Load

 # Godot's JSON class works in two steps: json.parse() attempts to parse

-# the string (returns OK on success), then json.data holds the result
+# the string (returns OK on success), then json.data holds the result as

 var json := JSON.new()